1. BigRentz

 Telecommunications Statistics

-This hampers progress for businesses in those areas, as well as for schools, which rely on the internet as part of their curriculum.
+This hampers progress for businesses in those areas, as well as for schools, which rely on the Internet as part of their curriculum.
 Despite the 2020 shift to online schooling, ASCE estimated that one in five school-aged children lacked the high-speed internet they need to access lessons.

 Some other statistics: